KxSystems/javakdb/README.md

 ## Code Examples

 Supplied with the code is a series of code examples.
-The following describes each with an example of how to run from Maven (note: Maven is not required to run the applications, but used here for convenience).
+The following describes each with an example of how to run from Maven (note: Maven is not required to run the applications, but used here for convenience.

+`mvn clean install` should be performed prior to running.

 ### GridViewer